 Head of YouTube Culture and Trends

 Exactly how many cat videos are there on YouTube?
 Not as many as you think, says Kevin Allocca—and he should know.
 He’s head of CATs (culture and trends) at the video-sharing site, where he tracks what’s trending and studies how global culture and online video intersect.
 The communication and film studies major says the critical thinking and persuasion skills he learned at BC helped him attain and succeed at the job he loves—and also complement his role as YouTube ambassador, representing the brand and sharing insights into viral video phenomena through speaking engagements around the world.
+He is also the author of a new book entitled “Videocracy: How Youtube is Changing the World….
+With Double Rainbows, Singing Foxes, and Other Trends We Can’t Stop Watching.”

 Steve Barry '85